Botond-Osvath-Hobby/meeting-scribe/README.md

 2. Runs `python/processor.py`, which:
    - Transcribes Hungarian speech with Whisper.
    - Builds timestamped notes.
-   - Summarizes business decisions via a Transformers model.
+   - Summarizes business decisions via a long-context LLaMA model (with automatic chunking if the transcript exceeds ~16k tokens).
 3. Displays the raw notes and a decision-focused summary without leaving the page.

 ## Configuration